NxNiki/nwbPipeline/README.md

 This is the code to read raw neuralynx files. https://www.urut.ch/new/serendipity/index.php?/pages/nlxtomatlab.html

-Note: this part needs a Matlab version earlier than 2023b on Apple silicon.
+> Note: If using Apple silicon, needs a Matlab intel version running on Roseenta.

 ### NlxIO